Siddharth-14/Loblaw-Data-Science/README.md

 ## AI Assistance Disclosure
 ### Part A - Question 5
-In compliance with the guidelines of the Loblaw Data Challenge, AI tools were employed for generating and debugging code specifically for Question 5 of Part A. Here's a detailed overview of how AI was utilized:
+AI was utilized:
-- AI Usage: Employed AI tools for code suggestions and debugging, focusing on enhancing code quality and functionality.
+- AI Usage: Used AI tools for code generation and debugging.
-- Progress and Functionality: The code with AI assistance is operational with partial capabilities.
-Priority was given to ensure that the code runs reliably and handles the core functionalities as intended.
+- Progress and Functionality: The code with AI assistance is operational with all capabilities.
-- Code Status: The code is stable and executes without errors, performing the essential tasks required by Question 5.
-It is ready for demonstration if selected for further rounds of interviews.

 This disclosure ensures transparency in the use of AI tools as per the challenge rules and demonstrates a proactive approach to ethical AI usage.

 ## References